CTPim/Three_Meals/README.md

 - Analyze data monthly from 1990 to present day
 - Import dataset to pandas to create dataframe
 - Change names of columns (date column to be: "date_time", price column to be: "Price (unit of measure)", Index, etc...)
-- Create a new column called for "Percent Chaange" and determine the change in price percentage of the targeted food by using Pandas function pct_change()
+- Create a new column called for "Percent Change" and determine the change in price percentage of the targeted food by using Pandas function pct_change()
 - Confirm that all data types are changed to datetime/float/int/etc...  (eliminate strings that are not necessary)
 - Create ERD diagram identifying primary and foreign keys (https://dbdiagram.io/d)
 - When dataframe is cleaned and ERD is created, send message to team for integration into postgres database.

+## Team Notes:

-## Roles:
+### Roles:
 - Git Manager: Chumpon
 - Postgres Manager: Maxine
 - ETL/Analysts: By team members for their respective datasets